bkuczenski/lca-tools/README.md

 # Quick Start

-Once you have USLCI installed (above), you can do basic LCA operations.
+Once you have USLCI installed (above), you can do basic LCA operations right away.

     >>> from antelope_catalog import LcCatalog
     >>> cat = LcCatalog('/path/to/create/catalog')